kovrichard/mycalendar/README.md

 On older machines - instead of localhost - the app will be available on a different IP, which is assigned to Docker Toolbox on start.
 To get this IP, type `docker-machine ip`.

+# network
+The calendar and the database communicate through a network called `szoftarch`.
+This needs to be created once.

+Create it by: `docker network create szoftarch`

 # how to run
 Using `make`.
 Check out the `Makefile`.
 The most important Docker commands (like building, starting and stopping a container) are described here.
 For Windows, there is [NMake](https://docs.microsoft.com/en-us/cpp/build/reference/nmake-reference?view=vs-2019).